 However, increasing its adoption across businesses can be a challenging ride.
 Setting up Virtual Desktops is inherently complex, often requiring extensive experience with networking, security protocols, and Virtual Machines.
 This complexity can lead to cumbersome onboarding processes and inefficient IT resources that would otherwise be better used for other matters.

 Additionally, Virtual Desktops have memory requirements that greatly exceed what some more traditional systems may require due to added operations like logging out all users at once or broadcasting entire desktops to multiple users simultaneously.
-And while hardware costs are generally relatively low compared to their physical counterparts, Virtual Desktops need virtual storage solutions that can keep up to realize their potential truly.
+While hardware costs are generally relatively low compared to their physical counterparts, Virtual Desktops need virtual storage solutions that can keep up to realize their potential truly.

 Thus, while VDI might significantly improve efficiency and lower costs in the long run, companies must pay attention to the challenges associated with adapting it to their operations in the first place.
 Successfully addressing these challenges builds the bedrock upon which further Virtual Desktop Expansion is possible – something any company should strive for if they want to stay competitive in today’s fast-moving and innovation-driven world.
 By tackling Virtual Desktop challenges head-on, companies can take full advantage of what this technology has to offer!